jmiguelr/crashyoudebug-codemotion2015/README.md

 ----

-Code, notes and slides from my "CRaSH & YouDebug: Two journey to the center of the JVM", Madrid Nov.2015
+Code, notes and slides from my "CRaSH & YouDebug: Two journey to the center of the JVM" presentation in Codemotion Madrid Nov.2015